 Hammamet Yasmine's long, sandy, beach is stunning!
 It is clean, and well maintained and offers the usual attractions of watersports and paragliding.
 You are spoilt for choice with the many restaurants and eateries found on the beach, as well as also across the road, nestling amongst the many tourist shops offering Tunisian specialities such as ceramics, leather goods, carpets or jewellery.

 One such cafe bar, where you will receive a warm welcome, is run by British-born Kate.
-Named "The View," and found near to the Hotel Mouradi, Kate offers refreshments of all kinds, including real "English tea," and delicious huge-sized portions, from her menu, which includes favourites such as Jacket Potatoes, Egg, Sausage and Chips, Crepes or Pizzas.
-A bar, terrace, pool table and big screen to watch all the important football matches are also to be found!
+Named "The View," near to the seafront, Kate offers refreshments of all kinds, including real "English tea," and delicious huge-sized portions, from her menu, which includes favourites such as Jacket Potatoes, Egg, Sausage and Chips, Crepes or Pizzas.

 As well as Tunisia's only ice-skating rink, Blue Ice, a casino and the theme park Carthage Land, Hammamet Yasmine's other major attraction is its medina.
 Although built only recently it is built in an old style with cobbled streets, old-style buildings and ancient lamp-posts, and is packed with shops bursting with souvenirs, and again, many places to eat and drink.